-ABS has produced this Guide for Crew Habitability on Mobile Offshore Drilling Units (MODUs) in order to provide a single source for habitability criteria suitable for drilling units.
-This Guide may be applied to vessels falling under the categories of drillships, drill barges, self-elevating drilling units (SEDUs), column stabilized drilling units (CSDUs), or any other vessel used for the purposes of drilling.
-This Guide does not apply to vessels such as oil or chemical tankers, spars, floating production, storage and offloading (FPSOs), tension leg platforms (TLPs), or offshore service vessels.
-These types of vessels are addressed in other ABS Habitability Guides\.
+ABS has produced this Guide for Crew Habitability on Ships in order to provide a single source for habitability criteria suitable for ships.
+This Guide may be applied to vessels falling under the categories of oil or chemical tankers, bulk or combination carriers, container carriers, multi-purpose cargo vessels, or passenger vessels.
+This Guide does not apply to vessels such as offshore support vessels, tug boats, tow boats, dredgers, research vessels, drill ships, anchor handling vessels or any other vessel providing service to offshore oil and gas exploration and production.
+These types of vessels are addressed in other ABS Habitability Guides.

-This Guide provides the assessment criteria and describes the measurement methodology for obtaining a MODU Habitability notation.
-It is intended for use by Owners or companies requesting the optional notation of MODU Habitability HAB(MODU), MODU Habitability Plus HAB+(MODU), or MODU Habitability Plus Plus HAB++(MODU).
+This Guide provides the assessment criteria and describes the measurement methodology for obtaining a ship Habitability notation.
+It is intended for use by vessel Owners or companies requesting the optional notations of ship Habitability (HAB), ship Habitability Plus (HAB+), or ship Habitability Plus Plus (HAB++).

-For the HAB(MODU) level, this Guide focuses on five (5) categories of habitability criteria that can affect task performance and can be controlled, measured, and assessed in personnel work, rest, and recreation areas of drilling units.
-These categories are: personnel accommodation area design, whole-body vibration (separate criteria for accommodation areas and work spaces), noise, indoor climate, and lighting.
+For the HAB level, this Guide focuses on five (5) categories of habitability criteria that can affect task performance and can be controlled, measured, and assessed in crew work, rest, and recreation areas of ships.
+These categories are: accommodation area, whole-body vibration (separate criteria for accommodation areas and work spaces), noise, indoor climate, and lighting.

-For the HAB+(MODU) level, this Guide invokes more stringent accommodation area, whole-body vibration, and noise criteria aimed at increasing personnel comfort and safety.
-For the HAB++(MODU) level, there are more stringent whole-body vibration, noise, and indoor climate criteria.
+For the HAB+ level, this Guide invokes more stringent accommodation area, whole-body vibration and noise criteria aimed at increasing crew comfort and safety.
+For the HAB++ level, there are more stringent accommodation area, whole-body vibration, noise, and indoor climate criteria.